VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 uses the object :code:`my_num` as an argument in the square-root function and then stores the result in a new object called :code:`my_root`.

 Again, *we* decided how to name this object.
 Instead of naming it :code:`my_num`, we could have named it :code:`cheesecake` or :code:`captain_marvel`.
 Of course these names would not be very descriptive and would probably confuse us in the future as well as others trying to use the code.
 If you are using RStudio you have probably realized that both objects have appeared in the Environment tab of top-right pane.
-RStudio give you continuous information on what you are currently working with.
+RStudio gives you continuous information on what you are currently working with.
 Any object in the global environment (the one you are currently working in) can be accessed, used, and overwritten.
 The traditional R way of looking at your environment is